Mow High, Often, and Follow the 1/3 Rule

 Fertilizing replenishes lost nutrients and ensures that your lawn has the food it needs to flourish.
 Most soils do not provide the essential nutrients required for optimum growth.
 Even if you are lucky enough to start with great soil, as your lawn grows, it absorbs nutrients and leave the soil less fertile.

 If you need to irrigate, water during the early morning hours.
 Watering in the morning minimizes water loss from evaporation and allows the sun to dry the leaf blade before disease sets in.
 Give your lawn a good, deep soaking, not just a quick mist, soaking the lawn to a depth of 6'' forces the lawn to produce deeper roots.
 To maintain a healthy lawn, it requires about 1 inch of water per week-total.

-Grass seed typically will not germinate until soil temperatures are near 50⁰F.
+Grass seed will not germinate until soil temperatures are near 50⁰F.
 Soil temperatures are not in the 50's⁰F until night time temperatures are consistently in the 50's⁰F".
 Seeding a lawn in late summer or fall is ideal.
 Early fall is preferred because seed can germinate faster in the warm soil and continue to establish itself through the cooler weather of fall and winter.
-There's also more natural water in the fall so less sprinkling is needed.
+Overseeding can be done directly after aerating if timed correctly.

 Think of a layer of thatch as a barrier that water and nutrients cannot break though.
 Fertilizer is wasted, since it only feeds the top layer and not the roots.
 Water runs off instead of getting to the root systems and weeds begin to take over.
 If you need to remove thatch, hand- and machine-powered thatch removers are available.
 If you've never de-thatched a lawn before, you can expect to rake up a lot of material.
 Keep in mind that this is not something you will have to do every year.
 The best time of year to dethatch cool season grasses is in the fall.